 HGI Heathrow Airport – My View

 I can’t really say that I had a bad time in the hotel.
 From an optimum rating, I decreased one notch for the general state of the room, which just needs some renovation.
-In the shower, I really felt to be in a dangerous and threatening situation, which finally leads to a result of 2 / 5 stars.
+In the shower, I really felt to be in a dangerous and threatening situation, which finally leads to a weak rating.
 If I had a bathtub room, the rating might have been higher, but that’s the crucial thing about any review: you don’t have to be excellent at any time, but just at the time of review.
 The hotel did well in many categories, but failed at least in one, which is quite central to me.

 Postings about London